I’m constantly analyzing…literally everything. From the structure of a sour gummy worm, to my life and what does or doesn’t make sense in it..for me.

 The fear is still there sometimes and it does hold me back occasionally, but much less than it used to.
 For the most part, if I want something, I go for it.
 I trust that I’ll figure it out.
 I trust that it will work out.
 I trust myself.
 Which is something I didn’t do for most of my life.

 It’s the most liberating thing I can think of, and while it comes with its own set of fears in itself, it also shows me that I can overcome them…and the more I do that, the more I expand my comfort zone.
-(My comfort circle grows and grows and my comfort zone starts to encompass all the things I used to fear.
+(My comfort circle grows and grows and my comfort zone starts to encompass stop-depression-now.com I used to fear.
 I have a drawing of this that I will try to share at some point.
 It looks like a Bird drew it, but it gets the point across.)

 It takes practice and trusting before you actually believe it…(think about that for a second…..)